 Surrealistic photography features this element of automatism as well as others.
 An example of this would be self-portraits in which the camera is pointed toward the photographer instead of away from them, capturing their image rather than the image in front of them.

-Another example would be in photographs where everything in the image is recognizable yet unrecognizable at the same time, like those taken by Atget or Moholy-Nagy.
-While many photographers have been labeled surrealists.
+Another example is photographs where everything in the image is recognizable yet unrecognizable at the same time, like those taken by Atget or Moholy-Nagy.